taishi-n/Nakashima2023APSIPA-SIP/review/reply.md

 >    Another figure that supports your conclusion in a clearer manner may be beneficial.

 Thank you for your suggestion.
-We also made a modified example plot of a beam pattern with only a few frequencies, which is widely used in beamforming, but is rather difficult to view.
+We considered adding another figure, but it was not easy.
 However, as you pointed out, we agree that the color map makes it difficult to see.
-Therefore, we kept the original plotting style but made some modifications:
+Therefore, instead, we made the following modifications to improve the clarity of the figures.

 - Moved the color bar to the bottom
-- Deleted numbers indicating the direction of the source signals
+- Deleted the numbers indicating the source directions
-- Added a green triangle to indicate the direction of the target signal and small red triangles to indicate the direction of the interference signals
+- Added a green triangle and small red triangles to indicate the directions of the target source and the interference sources, respectively.
+We think the difference in the size of triangles improves the clarity in greyscale.

 <figure>
   <img src="./fig/ref.png" style="width:60%;display:block;margin:auto">